vlvovch/Thermal-FIST/input/list/phaseshifts/README.md

 # S-matrix / phase-shift list modules

-Each scattering channel is a drop-in Thermal-FIST list module — a particle table (`list-<name>.dat`) plus a decays file (`decays-<name>.dat`) — that adds the channel's isospin multiplet as effective "cluster" degrees of freedom.
+Everything here is **per partial wave**.
+Each wave of a scattering channel is a drop-in Thermal-FIST list module — a particle table (`list-<channel>_<wave>.dat`) plus a decays file (`decays-<channel>_<wave>.dat`) — that adds the wave's isospin multiplet as effective "cluster" degrees of freedom.
 The clusters carry the channel's conserved charges and decay (with isospin Clebsch-Gordan branchings) into their constituent hadrons.

 The synthetic PDG ids follow `99 F (2I) (2|Iz|) nn (2J+1)`: the last digit is the wave's spin degeneracy `2J+1`, the `99` prefix keeps them clear of real PDG